xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_int.md

 body of the type.
 An attribute on `reference` tracks when the reference is resolved by rendering or forward declaration of the referred to type.

 6.3 Ordering Algorithm
 The ordering algorithm employs a form of graph pruning.
 An activity on `type` runs the following steps:
 6.3.1 Emit a forward declaration for self-referential types.
-6.3.2 Prune the type graph of all type without or with resolved type references.
+6.3.2 Prune the type graph of all types without references or with only resolved type references.
 6.3.3 Break cycles by selecting a recursive type and producing a forward reference for it.